 In addition to new technologies, smaller mills were shuttered, creating efficiency through economies of scale (larger mills can produce more per worker).
 The average production of sawmills operating in the western U.S. increased as smaller mills were shuttered and efficiency increased through economies of scale and new technology.

 Even with the decline, wood product manufacturing is still a large industry in Oregon.
-In 2016 there were 22,700 people employed and roughly $1.1 billion in total payroll in wood product manufacturing.
+In 2018, there were 23,500 people employed and roughly $1.2 billion in total payroll in wood product manufacturing.
 While statewide the industry makes up only 1.2 percent of total employment and 1.2 percent of total payroll, the concentration is much higher in some counties, especially rural ones.
-For instance, in Douglas County 8.0 percent of total employment and 10.6 percent of total payroll was in wood product manufacturing.
+For instance, in Douglas County 8.3 percent of total employment and 10.7 percent of total payroll was in wood product manufacturing.
 Most of the counties with a high concentration of employment in wood product manufacturing are rural.

 In counties where the percent of total payroll exceeds the percent of total employment, average wages are higher in wood product manufacturing than the overall average wage.
-This is the case in most of the rural counties listed, indicating that wood product manufacturing provides some of the higher paying jobs in rural counties.
+This is the case in most of the rural counties listed; indicating that wood product manufacturing provides some of the higher paying jobs in rural counties.

-Occupations in Wood Product Manufacturing Generally Pay Well and Do Not Require High Levels of Education
+Jobs Generally Pay Well and Do Not Require High Levels of Education

 The top 20 occupations in wood product manufacturing tend to pay well, with average annual wages of $30,000 or more.
 Eighty-five percent of the top 20 occupations require a high school diploma or less.
 Only general operations managers and industrial production managers typically require a college degree.
 Some of the more technical occupations like industrial machinery mechanics and electricians have average annual wages of more than $50,000 and require only a high school diploma, providing opportunity for those who don’t get a college degree.